 The awards coordinated by Office of the Executive Vice Chancellor and Chief Academic Officer recognize faculty and staff who advance the missions of the University in teaching, research and service.

 We invite you to learn more about each award, past awardees, and nomination instructions.
 Nomination materials are due on February 12, 2018.For more information on the Faculty Excellence Awards coordinated by Central Administration (IDEA, ORCA, OTICA, UDTA), visit their recognitions and awards website.
+For more information about national research awards won by Nebraska faculty, visit the Research Awards page.

 In recognition of outstanding teaching in the humanities